Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 1. Repair During Daylight

 Don't let conflicts fester until evening.
 If something happens during the day, address it then.
-Evening arguments are neurologically harder because your cortisol is already declining, melatonin is rising—your body is preparing for rest, and conflict disrupts that process.
+Evening arguments are harder because your body is already winding down toward rest—and conflict yanks it right back open.

 2. The Pre-Sleep Buffer Zone